xdamman/blogdown/README.md

 1. Run `npm install`

+1. A prompt will ask you what repository you want to use for the content of the site.
+Your best option is to clone the default content repository (http://github.com/xdamman/website-content) and use that new git URL.
+It's fine to keep the default one if you just want to test the server.
+You can always change it later by editing the line `website-content` in `package.json`.

 1. Start the web server by running `npm start`

 ## Edit the content
-The content of the site lives in the `/content` directory.
+The content of the site lives in a separate repository.
+This is by design for two reasons:

-There are 3 subdirectories:
+1. You can make the content repo public and allow anyone to submit pull requests to edit the content without having to worry about the code of the server.
+1. You can create new content or edit it without having to redeploy the server (you can configure a github webhook to notify the server when there is an update in the content repo.
+The POST route is `/webhooks/github`).

+This repo should contain 3 directories:

-- `/content/posts`: where your posts are (they need to have a `.md` extension (for [markdown](http://en.wikipedia.org/wiki/Markdown)))
+- `/posts`: where your posts are (they need to have a `.md` extension (for [markdown](http://en.wikipedia.org/wiki/Markdown)))
-- `/content/partials`: partial content that can be used in the views.
+- `/partials`: partial content that can be used in the views.
 For now, there is only a `about.md` that we render at the top of the homepage and at the bottom of every post.
-- `/content/public`: public directory where you can store any static asset.
+- `/public`: public directory where you can store any static asset.
 They will be available from `http://localhost:3000/public`

-I've personally moved the `/content` directory into [its own repo](http://github.com/xdamman/website-content) so that I can easily update the content without having to redeploy the server.
-It's also great to allow anyone to submit pull requests.
-The website server watches for any change in the `/content` directory and automatically loads new or updated posts.

-I've set up a `post-receive` git hook to keep the website's content directory in sync whenever I push new commits to the [website-content repo](http://github.com/xdamman/website-content).

 ## Running on production